tuliohds/LearningPythonWithMe/README.md

 Initialy you need make the donwload and the instalation of pyhton on your PC, after is just create one code in your favourite text editor, i use sublime.
-Write the code and press crtl+b for execute.
+Write the code and press CRTL+B for execute.

 ## Lessons